|Molecular Programming and Genetic Toxicology - CNRS URA 1444 affiliée à l’INSERM|

-Our activity is devoted to four axes.
-Two of them derive from the study of a complex genetic region encoding the maltose transporter (the malB region) in the model bacterium Escherichia coli K12: the study of bacterial chromosome organization (repeated sequences) and the study of the maltose transporter and of ABC (ATP Binding Cassette) systems.
-The third axis concerns bacterial super-integrons which associate mobile genes on the chromosome.
-The fourth axis deals with the effects on bacteria, and more recently on transgenic mice, of genotoxic agents responsible for damages to the genetic material.
+Our activity is devoted to four axes : 1): the study of Escherichia coli chromosome organization (repeated sequences), 2) the study of the maltose transporter and of ABC (ATP Binding Cassette) systems, 3) bacterial super-integrons which associate mobile genes on the chromosome and 4) the study of genotoxic agents responsible for damages to the genetic material of bacteria or transgenic mice.

 An increasing number of completely sequenced bacterial genomes are avalaible in databanks.
 Functionnal genomics aim to characterize gene functions and regulation, but bacterial chromosome structure is still poorly investigated and understood.